autoshares/autoshares-documentation/rest-api/private-api/internal-users/modify-a-user/README.md

 ---
-description: Modify an existing user in ETNA Trader
+description: Modify an existing user in Autoshares Trader
 ---

 # Modify a User

 ### Overview

-This PUT endpoint enables you to modify an existing user in ETNA Trader.
+This PUT endpoint enables you to modify an existing user in Autoshares Trader.
 Updated information about the user is provided in the request body in the JSON format.

 {% hint style="warning" %}
 In order to modify an existing user, you must use an [authorization token](../../authentication/) of an administrator.
 Using authorization tokens of regular users will lead to the 401 status code.